bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 user_string
 ^^^^^^^^^^^

 The client, and each device, vector and member all have 'user_string' attributes.
 These are not received from the server, or sent to the server, but are available for any string data you may want to associate with the object.
-These may be useful to provide additional data to your client display code, for example the queclient uses the member string to hold the last BLOB filename saved.
+These may be useful to provide additional data to your client display code.

 Strings are specified rather than general Python Objects, so that the snapshot, together with its JSON methods can safely include these strings.